corsum/rhaddon/branding/README.md

 </div>

 ## Rhaddon - Logo Guidelines
-**Rhaddon** logo contains of M-like shaped symbol and arrow on top of it pointing upwards all in white color.
+**Rhaddon** logo

+Use cases:
   - The logo shouldn't be stretched, rotated and/or recolored.
   - The logo MUST be shown ONLY in the context of the project associated with it.

+Logo variants:
+  - Monochromatic(Logo)
+  - Minimalistic(Logo)